mpanighetti/dnd5e-updated-reincarnate-tables/docs/ch-2-reincarnate.md

 [^🧭]: Source: _Wayfinder's Guide to Eberron_
 [^🪽]: The Aasimar was updated in _Player's Handbook (2024)_ to remove ancestry selection.
 The updated Aasimar is not mechanically equivalent to any single prior Aasimar option.
 [^🐒]: A Boggart in _Lorwyn: First Light_ is mechanically equivalent to a Goblin.
-[^🪓]: The Dwarf was updated in _SRD 5.2_ to remove ancestry selection.
-The Gold Dwarf and Shield Dwarf of the Forgotten Realms are mechanically equivalent to a Dwarf in _SRD 5.2_ and a Hill Dwarf in _SRD 5.1_, and the Duergar in _Mordenkainen Presents: Monsters of the Multiverse_ is mechanically equivalent to a Gray Dwarf in _Sword Coast Adventurer's Guide_.
 [^🏹]: The Moon Elf and Sun Elf of the Forgotten Realms are mechanically equivalent to a High Elf in _SRD 5.2_, and the Joraga Nation Elf of Zendikar is mechanically equivalent to a Wood Elf in _SRD 5.2_.
 [^🧚]: A Lorwyn Fairy in _Lorwyn: First Light_ is mechanically equivalent to a Fairy, while a Shadowmoor Fairy in _Lorwyn: First Light_ only adds Darkvision (120 feet) to the Fairy species option.
 [^☄️]: A Flamekin in _Lorwyn: First Light_ is mechanically equivalent to a Fire Genasi.